saggitar/ubi-interact-python-package/README.md

 After activating the environment, install the package from pypi.
 The package supplies different [extras](#extras), to install additional dependencies for optional features.

-Test if everything is working correctly by calling the ``ubii-client`` script which gets installed as part of the package.
+You can make sure everything is working correctly by calling the ``ubii-client`` script which gets installed as part of the ``cli`` extra.

 ```
-$ python -m pip install ubii-node-python
+$ python -m pip install ubii-node-python[cli]
 $ ubii-client --help
 ```